AWintheiser-FVTC/choose-your-adventure/the-endless/scene6c.md

 As you two are escaping, the monster returns.
 You two have to run again.
 But this time, you're the one that's more exhausted while you're friend is trying to be careful with his asthma.

 It won't last forever though.
+The monster is catching up.

 What happens next?
 - 🫂 [You're Friend's Swan Song](./scene7c.md)